Wondering where to learn about combi steam ovens?

-If you’re looking for this site's recipe index, it can be found here.
+If you’re looking for the Steam and Bake recipe index, it can be found here.

-In home cooking terms, these ovens are still relatively niche, hence production of generic books and websites on the topic (rather than brand-specific instructional manuals) has been almost nonexistent.
-It’s why some people don’t get much out of their new purchase, and become annoyed with the effort required to ‘learn’ the ovens minus the aid of a good cookbook or website.
-Times are changing though, so don’t worry - I predict the next few years will bring some really good resources* for those of us lucky enough to have a steam or combi steam oven at home.
+Production of generic books and websites on steam ovens (rather than brand-specific instructional manuals) has been almost nonexistent.
+Times are changing though, so don’t worry.
+I believe the next few years will bring some really good resources for those of us lucky enough to have a combi steam oven at home.